On Free $\omega$-Continuous and Regular Ordered Algebras: Main Result

 \section{Main Result}

-We can introduce varieties of $\Del$-algebras defined by a set of inequalities between finite partial terms in $\FT X_\omega$ in the expected way.
+We can introduce varieties of $\Del$-algebras defined by sets of inequalities between finite partial terms in $\FT X_\omega$ in the expected way.

-Suppose that $\cV_\omega$ is a variety of $\omega$-continuous algebras defined by a set of inequalities between finite partial terms.
-Let $\cV_r$ denote the variety of all $\Del$-algebras defined by the same set of inequalities.
-Let $F_r(X)$ denote the free ordered algebra on generators $X$ in $\cV_r$.
-Let $F_\omega(X)$ denote the free $\omega$-continuous algebra on generators $X$ in $\cV_\omega$ (see \cite{Guessarian81}).
-Let $R(X)$ denote the ordered $\Del$-subalgebra of $F_\omega(X)$ generated by $X$.
-The elements of $R(X)$ are all elements of $F_\omega(X)$ denoted by the terms in $\Del X$:
+Let $\cVo$, $\cVd$, and $\cV$ be the varieties of all $\omega$-continuous $\Sigma$-algebras, $\Del$-algebras, and ordered $\Sigma$-algebras, respectively, defined by a set of inequalities between finite partial terms.
+Let $\FoX$ denote the free $\omega$-continuous $\Sigma$-algebra on generators $X$ in $\cVo$ (see~\cite{Guessarian81}).
+Extend $\FoX$ to a $\CT$-algebra as in Theorem~\ref{thm:Delalg1}, and let $\FdX$ denote the $\Del$-subalgebra of $\FoX$ generated by $X$.
+The elements of $\FdX$ are the elements of $\FoX$ denoted by the coterms in $\Del X$: